Visitor Guidelines

 Viewing Animals

 Dodge offers a variety of nature programs year-round.
-If you would like to meet and learn more about our farm and other resident animals, join a public program or schedule your own group naturalist program.
+If you would like to meet and learn more about our farm and other resident animals, join a public program or schedule your own group program.

 Pets and Bicycles

-Pets are not allowed on Dodge Nature Center property.
-This is for the safety and protection of Dodge staff, students, educational animals, and wildlife.
-Bicycles are not allowed on Dodge Nature Center trails.
-Please secure your bikes at racks conveniently located by Dodge parking lots.
+Dogs are not allowed on Dodge Nature Center property.
+This is for the safety of Dodge staff, students, educational animals, and wildlife.
+ADA-recognized service animals are welcome.

-Bicycles and leashed dogs are allowed on the paved River to River Greenway County Bike Trail along the Main Property’s southern border.
+Bikes and leashed dogs are allowed on the paved River to River Greenway County Bike Trail along the Main Property’s southern border.

 Tread Lightly

-Learn about Leave No TraceSmoke and Tobacco-free
+Learn about Leave No TracePhotography/Videography and Drones

-All photographers (professional and amateur) who conduct posed photography and videography are required to obtain a media permit before their photo session.
-Each photo session must also be scheduled with the Main Office.
-Nature photography and videography are welcome without a permit.
+All photographers (professional and amateur) who conduct posed photography and videography are required to obtain a media permit before their photo shoot.
+Each photo shoot must be scheduled with Dodge staff.
 Any media taken at Dodge Nature Center intended for sale or publication will require permission with an applicable fee.

 No person or group may charge fees or conduct other commercial activities on Dodge Nature Center property unless authorized by the Executive Director.
 If the gathering involves paid registration or other exchange of money to participate (for example: yoga classes, guided hikes, and workshops), written permission is required.
 Dodge Nature Center reserves the right to refuse any fee-based programming on any Dodge property and will not grant permission for activities that do not align with Dodge’s mission or would compete with programs offered at Dodge.